Scaling Agility or Bureaucracy

 In real life these co-exist, but typically one dominates.

 Different ways to control the work evolve based on two factors: First, are we able to measure the output, and second how well we can describe the transformation process of the work, from input to output.
-The following matrix classifies the conditions for the different types of control:
+The following matrix classifies which mechanisms are possible with different combinations of abilities:

 Layers of control and power